Jessica L. Collett

 Engaging social psychological concepts and theories as tools to understand social life.

 Her work spans substantive areas, employing social psychological concepts and theories in the study of family, religion, work, and education, and uses diverse methodological approaches.
-Recent research appears in Social Forces and Social Psychology Quarterly.
 In her current research projects she is exploring graduate student professionalization, the sociological sources and implications of impostor syndrome, and the effects of shifting conceptions of fatherhood for men’s perception of self and contributions to childcare and household labor.

 Degrees